openshift/enhancements/enhancements/storage/csi-driver-install.md

 3. cluster-storage-operator creates a subscription for EBS CSI driver using redhat operator source.
 4. cluster-storage-operator monitors progress of subscription and sets its own status as available when subscription is installed.

-cluster-storage-operator ensures that there is always an subscription for CSI driver in given cloudprovider environment.
+cluster-storage-operator ensures that there is always an subscription for CSI driver in given cloudprovider environment. cluster-storage-operator will also update subscribed channel for the operator when creating the subscription.

 There are pros and cons to this approach: